cynicalandrew/INNERFACE/README.md

 - **GUI Pin Control** — Control Raspberry Pi GPIO pins from the HUD interface.
 Toggle lights, fans, LED matrices, or any suit-integrated tech.
 - **Electron-Powered** — Fully cross-platform and built with modern web technologies.
   ⚠️ _Note: The current `package.json` is configured for `arm64` architecture.
 If you're building for another Linux platform, you'll need to modify the `package-linux` line to match your target architecture._
 - **Open Source Core** — Fork it, remix it, or build your own visor sofware built on the INNERFACE foundation.
-Is made to be modded.
+It is made to be modded.

 ---